 Horses are intelligent animals that need to be stimulated (or at least occupied) so when they’re on stall rest or stabled for prolonged periods of time without anything to do they can become very bored.
 This boredom can often lead to the horse kicking their stall door or pawing the ground, just as a way of alleviating the boredom and passing some of the time.

-If your horse is stalled for prolonged periods of time this article on reducing stall rest boredom will really help, you may also find this article on what horses do all day interesting.
+If your horse is stalled for prolonged periods of time this article that I wrote about reducing stall rest boredom will really help.
+You may also find this article on what horses do all day interesting and helpful.

 This isn’t so common, although it does need to be addressed, but if your horse arches his neck and straightens his leg out while he’s pawing at the ground then he’s trying to assert his dominance.
 If he does this in front of you then he’s trying to tell you that he’s the boss, whereas if he’s doing it in the field then he’s saying he’s in charge of the herd (or at least wants to be).